 Director/Program Coordinator: School Business Administrator/Special Education Director legislature to appropriate up to 75% of the cost of Special Education students that exceed four times the state average foundation cost.
-State reimbursement rates have averaged 72.5% in recent past years.
+State reimbursement rates have averaged 75% in recent past years.
 With the implementation of the Student Opportunity Act in FY21, Circuit Breaker tuition reimbursement is expected to reach the maximum of 75%.
-Additionally, beginning with FY21, 25% of transportation costs associated with students who access the curriculum in a placement outside of the Franklin Public Schools will also be eligible for reimbursement.
-Transportation costs are being phased in over a period of four years until 100% of costs are eligible for reimbursement.
+Additionally, beginning with FY24, 100% of transportation costs associated with students who access the curriculum in a placement outside of the Franklin Public Schools will also be eligible for reimbursement.